ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 Hexadecimal &H
 74

-Up to 256 8 >< 8 dot Sprite patterns can be defined on
-the MSX computer.
+Up to 256 8 >< 8 dot Sprite patterns can be defined on the MSX computer.
 Each of them is given a special Sprite pattern number.

-Let’s assign Sprite pattern number 0 to the pattern which was just created.
+Let's assign Sprite pattern number 0 to the pattern which was just created.

 ```
 SPRlTE$(0) = CHR$(2l6) + CHR$(8B) +